Mahdi-Razi-Gandomani/bipedalWalkerPPO/README.md

-# Proximal Policy Optimization (PPO) for BipedalWalker-v3
+# BipedalWalker Reinforcement Learning

-This repository contains an implementation of the Proximal Policy Optimization (PPO) algorithm for training an agent in the `BipedalWalker-v3` environment using PyTorch.
+This repository contains an implementation of the Proximal Policy Optimization (PPO) algorithm for training a reinforcement learning model in the `BipedalWalker-v3` environment using PyTorch.

 ---